ufnkam/crapapp/README.md

 producing 2534 Jira tickets.

 ## What It Does
-It can build configured Cargo packages, collect payload files, generate a `setup.exe`, embed the payload, write uninstall metadata, create optional GUI installer screens, show EULAs, create associated app files, write EULA acceptance reports, create Start Menu search shortcuts, and update the current user's `PATH`.

-The generated `setup.exe` always uses the cargo-crapapp crab icon.
-Application `display_icon` is used by the visual installer and Windows uninstall metadata;
-the application executable still owns its own icon.
+It can:
+- build configured Cargo packages
+- collect payload files
+- generate a`setup.exe`
+- embed the payload
+- write uninstall metadata
+- create optional GUI installer screens with EULAs with acceptance reports etc
+- create associated app files
+- create Start Menu search shortcuts
+- and update the current user's `PATH`.

 Linux and macOS output are not supported yet.